 |

-bat data.sql |
+bat infile.sql |

 browse file with line counts and SQL-syntax highlighting | file extensions act as automatic syntax-coloring hints | |